• Skip to main content

 Instructions

-5. Add in espresso powder, cornstarch, baking soda, salt, and flour.
-Mix just until everything is combined and no flour remains.
-Scrape downsides.
+5. Add espresso powder, cornstarch, baking soda, salt, and flour.
+Mix for about 30 seconds - there will still be flour streaks remaining.

-6. Add in white and dark chocolate chips.
-Mix until combined.
+6. Add in white and dark chocolate chips and finish mixing the dough completely until all the flour is mixed in.

 Notes